 Health education is one of the fundamental pillars of the SEGUIM Unit's care model, as it contributes decisively to the autonomy of our patients and their families.

-In addition, we have a specific consultation service that offers a space dedicated to providing support, listening and resolving doubts during the transition from active treatment to long-term follow-up.
+In addition, we have a specalist consultation service with dedicated facilities for providing support, listening and answering questions during the transition from active treatment to long-term follow-up.

 The main objectives of this consultation are: